buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcFooting.md

 > HISTORY  New entity in IFC2x2.

-> NOTE  Slab foundations, also called slab-on-grade, are not instantiated as _IfcFooting_ but as _IfcSlab_ or as its subtype _IfcSlabStandardCase_, _IfcSlabElementedCase_ with a predefined type of _IfcSlabTypeEnum_.BASESLAB.
+> NOTE  Slab foundations, also called slab-on-grade, are not instantiated as _IfcFooting_ but as _IfcSlab_ with a predefined type of _IfcSlabTypeEnum_.BASESLAB.
 Deep foundations, which transfer the loads to subsurface layers, are represented by _IfcDeepFoundation_ and its subtypes _IfcCaissonFoundation_ and _IfcPile_.

 ## Attributes